Fluorine compounds: Fluorine oxoacids

-Fluorine is very difficult to form oxoacids with, due to the fact that it will take a lot of energy per mole to join each additional oxygen atom to fluorine owing to its exceptional electronegativity.
+Fluorine is very difficult to form oxoacids with, due to the fact that a substantial increase in energy is required to join each additional oxygen atom to fluorine owing to its exceptional electronegativity.

 The only known oxoacid of fluorine is hypofluorous acid (HOF).
 It appears as a white-solid below temperatures of -117°C, and a pale-yellow liquid above that temperature.
-HOF is itself only stable until 0 °C and rapidly decomposes above temperatures above that, being explosive at room temperature.
+HOF is itself only stable below 0 °C and rapidly decomposes above temperatures above that, being explosive at room temperature.
 Despite being often found as a short-lasting intermediate in the oxidation of water by fluorine, HOF can be still be stably isolated as a solid and the only hypohalous acid known to be able to do so.
 Its conjugate base, the hypofluorite anion (OF^{−}), can form certain stable compounds, like lithium hypofluorite (LiOF) and trifluoromethyl hypofluorite (CF_{3}OF).

-Fluorous acid (HFO_{2}), fluoric acid (HFO_{3}), and perfluoric acid (HFO_{4}) are determined to be much, much more unstable than hypofluorous acid and have yet to be discovered.
+Fluorous acid (HFO_{2}), fluoric acid (HFO_{3}), and perfluoric acid (HFO_{4}) are determined to be much, much more unstable than hypofluorous acid and have yet to be isolated.